KaiyaoWu/kaiyaowu.github.io/_pages/about.md

 Research & Publications
 ------
-I've dedicated a significant portion of my time to research, predominantly under the guidance of Prof. Sibao Wang at Chongqing University's College of Mechanical and Vehicle Engineering.
-My endeavors led to publications in esteemed journals such as Energy Conversion and Management and Applied Thermal Engineering, as well as securing multiple utility and design patents focused on heat transfer and evaporative cooling technologies.
+I've dedicated a significant portion of my time to research, predominantly under the guidance of Prof. Sibao Wang at Chongqing University's College of Mechanical and Vehicle Engineering, and Prof. Yunlin Shao at Chongqing University's College of Energy and Power Engineering.
+My endeavors led to publications in esteemed journals such as International Journal of Heat and Mass Transfer, Applied Energy, and Applied Thermal Engineering, as well as securing multiple utility and design patents focused on heat transfer and evaporative cooling technologies.

 Experience
 ------